refuge/refuge.io/web/news/_posts/2012-04-20-say-hello-to-rcouchx.md

 ---
 layout: post
 title: Say hello to rcouchx!
+author: benoitc
+tags: rcouch osx
+summary: rcouchx, a new macosx interface for rcouch.
 ---

 rcouchx is a macosx interface for rcouch.
 It's adapted couchdbx-app from